Olaowo5/Web_Mp3Player/README.md

 # Web_Mp3Player
-A web app that playes audios from is library, learned from codenepal
+A web app that plays audios from its private library, learned from codenepal

 https://audioola.azurewebsites.net